A brief history of meta-mathematics

 - A proof that every formal system includes assertions that, although they are true, cannot be proved true within that system.
 (Footnote: Here Gödel’s result is contradictory in itself, see Gödel’s contradiction.)

 And although these results were completely unexpected, they were lapped up with uncritical acclaim for one very simple reason: they appeared to show that human intuitive reasoning could never be replaced by formal systems, that human intuitive reasoning was forever to be the king of mathematics.
 The mathematicians and logicians of the time were so enamored with this notion that they failed to subject Gödel’s paper to a strictly rigorous logical analysis, and ignored the fact that a crucial step of the proof isn’t actually proved - instead it relies on an intuitive assumption.
-Even more remarkable is that this was not an assumption that was hidden, to be discovered at some later date; no, in fact Gödel actually stated in the paper that he wasn’t going to prove it since the assumed step seemed to be obvious, and on that account it wasn’t worth actually providing what would be a rather lengthy proof, as Gödel in fact remarked:
+Even more remarkable is that this was not an assumption that was hidden, to be discovered at some later date; no, in fact Gödel actually stated in the paper that he wasn’t going to bother proving it since the assumed step seemed to be obvious, and on that account it wasn’t worth actually providing what would be a rather lengthy proof, as Gödel in fact remarked:

 “We are content here with indicating the proof of this proposition in outline, since it offers no difficulties in principle and is somewhat involved.”
 (Footnote: For the actual text in context, see Gödel’s Proposition V.)